 Katsuobushi (bonito flakes) and kombu (dried kelp) are a classic and simple dashi combination!
 The umami component in bonito flakes is inosinic acid, while the umami component in kelp is glutamic acid.

 When these two umami components meet, the umami of the dashi becomes much stronger.
 This synergistic effect is why bonito/kelp dashi is so loved in Japanese cuisine.
-Naturally, it is also one of the best combinations to use to make tsuyu sauce.
+Naturally, it is also one of the best combinations to make tsuyu sauce.

 Dried Kelp and Dried Mushroom (Vegan)